canax/anax/README.md

 This is the prefered way since it only requires the use of composer.

-Composer automatically installs in the directory `site/` with the dependencies and processes the scaffolding scripts.
+Composer automatically installs in the directory `site/` with the dependencies and processes all the scaffolding scripts.

 ```
 composer create-project anax/anax site --stability beta